Full disclosure: This post contains affiliate links. ?

 Mondly also doesn’t teach grammar.
 This means that when you see new phrases in the exercises, they can be impossible to answer correctly because you’re not given any context or examples.
 That is, if you have the audio off.

 If you have the audio on, however, many of the exercises are too easy because you hear the correct answer before you are required to do the exercise.
-This means, you don’t need to know the answer to complete the exercises correctly.
-Because of this, I ended up turning off the volume so that I could answer based on what I knew.
+This means you don’t need to know the answer to complete the exercises correctly.
+This only happens with the sentence exercises, however.
+When you’re tested on single vocabulary words in the multiple-choice interaction, you don’t hear the audio until you select an answer.
+But you do in the spelling interaction.
+Either way, because of this, I ended up turning off the volume so that I could answer based on what I knew.
 But because I did that, I lost valuable listening practice because I couldn’t the audio to know how everything should be correctly pronounced.
 I also had to turn the volume back up for listening comprehension exercises and then turn it back down which didn’t do much for the experience of using the app.

 I also found that the lesson order didn’t make a lot of sense.
 Many of the basics like introductions, colors, and numbers are towards the end of the learning path they designed whereas topics like romance are closer to the beginning.
-You can, however, complete the topics in your own order, so that’s exactly what I did.
+You can, however, complete the topics in your own order rather than the suggested order, so that’s exactly what I did.

 Mondly Review: Conclusion